ian-ch-jsx/dbd-stats-manager/README.md

-# MVP
+# Dead By Daylight Stats Manager

+### A React app for tracking win/loss statistics for the video game Dead By Daylight, utilizing [Supabase](https://supabase.com/) for the backend.

+---

+## Current Features

-- [x] users can randomize perks
+- Users can randomize a set of four perks (build)

-  - [_] ...without duplicates

-* users can select between killer and survivor perks
+- Users can manually select perks

-## to add...

-- users can save win/loss data if they have an account
+- Users can register to save win/loss statistics

+## Planned Features

-- users can filter out certain perk categories
+- Users can filter perks by category before randomizing a build
-- users can select their own builds
+- Users can select which killer character was used when saving killer statistics (killers have unique powers, which effects the usefulness of certain perks)
+- Users can save and track wins/losses on full perk builds (some perks tend to be more effective in combination)
+- Averages
+- Chart.js integration
+- Leaderboards?